Pharylon/hao_deng_cloud/README.md

 1. Enjoy :)

 ## Troubleshooting
+**This integration requires the cloud**
+It will not work unless you have the wifi bridge, as this implementation is reverse-engineering their MQTT broker opcodes.
 If you run into issues during setup or controlling the lights please increase logging and provide them when creating an issue:

 Add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`: